Skip to content

 In this demonstration, we will generate a risk map of London roads using traffic data and juxtapose it with a dataset of scenic spots around the city to explore their correlation.
 While it's reasonable to assume that scenic spots are often situated away from busy main roads prone to accidents, here we aim to validate this assumption.

-Open Fused Graph in Edge
+Open Fused Graph in conode

 Datasets and upload